DabasishDasJoy/code-crate-server/README.md

 ##About

-- A server side project for Code Crate application
+- A server side project for Code Crate website.
 - Build with express JS
 - Nodemon to run the server
 - Vercel to deploy the server